Types of Financial Aid

 Federal Direct Stafford Loans: Federal Direct Stafford Loans are available to students who are enrolled at least half-time.

-• The Subsidized Federal Direct Loan is available to students who demonstrate financial need.
-The interest is paid (subsidized) by the federal government while the student is in school and during a six-month grace period after the student ceases to be enrolled at least half-time.
+- The Subsidized Federal Direct Loan is available to students who demonstrate financial need.
+The interest is paid (subsidized) by the federal government while the student is in school.

 Maximum Annual Federal Stafford Loan Limits*